Chorus/Note-Documentation/docs/GettingStarted/DownloadNote.md

 ## Update Note

 Keep Note updated to the latest version for new features and fixes!
+Update to version 1.3.9 (1.3.2899.9 on Windows PC).

 ### Mobile Devices